RekhaLeelara/PasswordGenerator/README.md

 ## Roadmap

-When the user click on the project images, the respective gihub page should be opened (In progress)

-The footer links section should display the respective applications (In progress)
+Improving the UI for the prompt messages and display colorful texts

 ## License